 A third reason is that every theme, every character type, every writing style, every genre and historical period and format comes with its own troubles—troubles which, in most cases, writers have been dealing with, exploiting, solving, and refining their solutions to, for years.
 If you’ve only just dipped your toes in the water, those problems may seem overwhelming and difficult to solve all at once (or worse, you might not realize they’re problems, and end up with a hellishly broken first draft)—but once you start digging into the tradition of the genre or format you’re going to write in, you encounter a wealth of tricks and work-arounds, a whole toolbox that you can make use of.

 This was certainly the case with Suggest the Empire.
 How in the world do I cram all this history into a play?
 How do I express these complex ideas about patriotism and imperialism in a play?
-How do I best utilize my main gimmick of representational sets and costuming to explore those themes?
+How do I best utilize my main gimmick of presentational sets and costuming to explore those themes?
 Which leads me to the second factor in whether or not to pursue an imperialist writing policy:

 Supposing a basic understanding of genre or format or whatever, how ambitious is the project?
 We’ll Tell was actually fairly simple.
 It was just a drama, with the bulk of the action driven by people lying, or uncovering lies.
 Standard theatre fare.
 There was nothing truly ambitious about it.
 The world-building stuff was just what I would do with any secondary world—and the play was only about 70 pages, a 70-minute run time.
 Compare Suggest the Empire.
 From the jump, I knew it would be incredibly long.
 I knew it would be set in a secondary world, and therefore, I’d be spending a long time writing in a secondary world.
 I knew it would deal with more slippery themes than I had ever tried to deal with in a play.
 And I knew that it would be a genre of play which is not exactly widespread these days.
 Sure there’s an abundance of historical plays, but not all are in the style of Shakespearean histories, which this would be.

 When I say ambitious, I’m talking about the length combined with the number of challenges that a project presents.
 The first half of Stuffed, a novel I’m writing, I knew would be very long, yet, because I knew the book had a cast of characters I was already familiar with, and would be set in a whimsical fantasy land, it posed essentially no challenges.
 I didn’t do hardly any preparations for it.
 Chimaera Cries ON STREAM!!!!!, a monologue/short play I wrote recently, posed a lot of challenges—it was a monologue, the main character was a speedrunner livestreaming a speedrun of Super Mario World, I needed to convey a lot of information to the audience—however it was incredibly short, so likewise, I did little prep.
 When great length and many challenges combine, when a piece is tall and wide, that’s when an imperialist writing policy becomes useful.
 If something is just big but not challenging, you probably don’t need preparation—you just need to stick to it until the thing is done.
 If something is just challenging but not that long, you can usually get away with quick fixes—a finger in the dyke, a cup of coffee to keep you going late at night.
 Readers will excuse quick throw-away lines to cover up plot holes if a story is really short—they may even excuse the plot hole entirely, as long as its not too glaring or central in the story.
 These solutions don’t hold up over time though.
 Eventually you need to just repair the dyke, eventually you need to sleep, and if you don’t, you’ll have big problems.
-You can face these problems on your own, or you can rely on, depending on what you’re looking into, a decades-old, or centuries-old, tradition—you can faced these problems armed with an understanding of how other writers have dealt with them before you.
+You can face these problems on your own, or you can rely on, depending on what you’re looking into, a decades-old, or centuries-old, tradition—you can face these problems armed with an understanding of how other writers have dealt with them before you.

 The third factor is pretty specific—and it’s actually kind of independent of the first two.
 Even if you’ve got a firm grasp on the genre, even if you’ve got no challenges—even if your piece is short (though if it’s below 5000 words you’re probably still in the clear)—an imperialist writing policy will be useful if you are writing in an unfamiliar dialect or style.
 In such a case, it might be better called an immersive writing policy, because it operates on the same principle of immersion-based language teaching.